 Here are a few options in Tempe to keep you cool all summer long:

 The Kiwanis Pool is perfect for the whole family.
 No need to reapply sunscreen here – the pool is indoors.
-It has water slides and 3’ waves – rafts are also available for rent.
-Admission is inexpensive at just $5 for adults and kids who are 13 years and older.
+It has lap swimming and 3’ waves – rafts are also available for rent (the water slide will be closed until winter due to supply issues).
+Daily wave sessions are from 1-5 p.m. daily.
+Admission is only $5 for adults and kids 13 years and older.
 For children from 2-12 years old, admission is $4.
-Check the website for more details, including hours of operation.
-Pool capacity will be kept at a max of 125 people per session.
+Check the website for more details and to confirm hours of operation before going.

-The splash pad at Tempe Marketplace is surrounded by a shaded seating area for parents and it’s close to a few spots where you can get an iced beverage or dessert, such as the cafe inside Barnes & Noble, Panera Bread, Churroholic and Zero Degrees.
+The splash pad at Tempe Marketplace is surrounded by a shaded seating area for parents and it’s close to a few spots where you can get an iced beverage or dessert, such as the cafe inside Barnes & Noble, Panera Bread, Churroholic and Mojo Yogurt.

-It’s open daily from 7 a.m. until 11 p.m.
-On Friday and Saturday evenings, parents can also enjoy live musicians who play within earshot of the splash pad.
+It’s open daily from 7 a.m. to 11 p.m.
+Parents can also enjoy live musicians who play within earshot of the splash pad on Friday and Saturday evenings.
 And, if you plan it correctly, you can even schedule your visit around a blockbuster movie at the Harkins Theatre at Tempe Marketplace.

 Boating in Tempe